aisyahalimah/ML_Pipeline/README.md

 # ML_Pipeline
-trying out pipeline in building a ML models
+trying out pipeline for building a ML models